mahfoozalamcse/Heap.java/README.md

 # Heap.java
-Learn heap and priority Queue and practice and also leet code and geeks for geeks platform practice 20 Question
+Learn heap and priority Queue and practice and leet code and geeks for geeks platform practice 20 Question